nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/08_Peragus.md

 - Go to the Hangar Bay

-- Kill droids -> level 8 PC
+- Kill droids -> level 7 T3 -> level 8 PC
 - Hangar door
     - What?
 The console?
     - He said he can open the door to the hangar, he just needs to access the hangar terminal up on the platform.